nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

 Fixed value of **finished**.

-Existing vocabulary is driven by use of Encounter for appointment style encounters rather than provision of Consultation context.
+Existing vocabulary is driven by use of Encounter for appointment style encounters rather than provision of consultation context.
-Hence use most appropriate value from limited set available.
+Hence, use most appropriate value from limited set available.

-Some systems allow Consultations to be assigned a draft or incomplete status but this status is not conveyed in GP Connect as the information recorded in such Consultation is still treated as authoratative by the source systems.
+Some systems allow consultations to be assigned a draft or incomplete status, but this status is not conveyed in GP Connect as the information recorded in such consultation is still treated as authoritative by the source systems.

 ### type ###